Portiloop/portiloop-software/README.md

 _Note: once the experiment is started, all widgets are deactivated until you stop the experiment._

-## Installation (Portiloop V2):
+## Installation (Portiloop V3):

-You've just got your hands on the hardware for the Portiloop V2 (A Google Coral Mini and a PiEEG board).
+You've just got your hands on the hardware for the Portiloop V3 (A Google Coral Mini and a Portiloop board).
 Here are the steps you need to follow to get started using the EEG capture, the Spindle detection software, and the TPU processing.

 ### Flashing the Google Coral
 Find the instructions to update your Coral Dev Board Mini to the last OS version [here](https://coral.ai/docs/dev-board-mini/reflash/).